Easy-to-Read Circuit Breakers

 Simple Way to Save Your Outlets While Woodworking

 I do a lot of power sanding at my workbench, and all the sawdust kept getting into the outlet strip and interfering with the electrical contact.
 Now I put a strip of masking tape over outlets I’m not using and replace it as needed.
-The outlet strips last a lot longer! — Helene Lesel
+The power strips last a lot longer! — Helene Lesel

 This Power Strip Is a Must-Have for Your Workshop